aws-samples/shopfloor-connectivity/docs/adapters/mqtt.md

 }
 ```

-Multiple brokers with KeepAll mode:
+Multiple brokers with KeepAll mode with a restriction of 100 values other than 60 seconds:

 ```json
 {